Open Access

 Predatory publishers

-- Reputation: Is the journal associated with a reputable publisher, research institute, or university?
+- Reputation: Is the journal linked to a reputable publisher, research institute, or university?

 - Website credibility: Does the publisher’s website provide clear and professional information?